 Detailed risk profiles of the above companies are disclosed in their individual financial statements.
 The Directors are of the opinion that there is no reason to doubt the recoverability of these loans.
+Refer note 18a.

 7. EXTERNAL LOAN RECEIVABLE

 See note 19c and 19d for the Company's accounting policies on financial instruments.